-Forensic Science, housed in the Department of Chemistry, is an interdisciplinary program, offering significant coursework in chemistry, biology, physics, math, law, psychology, and even photography.
+Forensic Science, housed in the Department of Chemistry, is an interdisciplinary program offering significant coursework in chemistry, biology, physics, math, law, psychology, and even photography.

-Our laboratories feature state-of-the-art instrumentation – equipment universally found in modern forensic laboratories, industrial and institutional facilities.
+Our laboratories feature state-of-the-art instrumentation – equipment universally found in modern forensic laboratories, industrial, and institutional facilities.
 Advanced laboratory classes are limited in size to maximize interaction with the professor and to ensure proficiency in the presented theories and techniques.

 Why Forensic Science?

 Forensic science is the application of science to investigations pertaining to the legal system.
-Forensic scientists apply principles and techniques of various sciences to the examination and comparison of biological evidence, trace evidence, impression evidence, drugs and firearms.
+Forensic scientists apply principles and techniques of various sciences to the examination and comparison of biological evidence, trace evidence, impression evidence, drugs, and firearms.

 The profession requires critical thinking, communication skills, the application of natural and physical sciences to legal issues, and ethical responsibility.
-This program provides students with a strong foundation in physical and natural sciences, and acquaints them with various relevant aspects of the legal system.
+This program provides students with a strong foundation in physical and natural sciences and acquaints them with various relevant aspects of the legal system.

-We offer both a major and a minor in Forensic Science.
+We offer both a major and a minor in forensic science.

 About the BS in Forensic Science

-Students who graduate with a Bachelor of Science in Forensic Science, pursue careers such as forensic science technician, crime scene investigators, and evidence collection specialist.
+Students who graduate with a Bachelor of Science in Forensic Science pursue careers such as forensic science technician, crime scene investigators, and evidence collection specialist.

 The Student Experience

-Places at which our students have interned include:
+Places where our students have interned include:

 Applied Forensics, LLC